Skip to main content

 3. We handle the sitemap submission and ongoing monitoring from there.

-This approach means you maintain full ownership of the account and all its data, even if you ever change web providers in the future.
-Just let us know if you'd prefer this option.
+This approach means you keep full ownership of the account and all of its data, even if you ever switch web providers down the road.
+Just let us know if you'd prefer to go this route.

 Setting Up Google Search Console: Step-by-Step